-The lodge has an excellent community awareness centre, offering more information and advice on the areas gorillas and Rwanda's development since its troubled history.
-A well-equipped shop is also located within the main lodge building, for any extras you may need.
+The lodge has an excellent community awareness centre, offering more information on SACOLA, and advice on the area, its gorillas and Rwanda's development since its troubled history.

 However, the main reason for visiting Sabyinyo Lodge is to see the mountain gorillas.
 The Virunga mountain range spans Rwanda, Uganda and the Democratic Republic of Congo (see our Map of Rwanda).
 The Volcanoes National Park, on the Rwandan side, is lucky to have more than half of the world's mountain gorillas; we think this is probably the best place in Africa to see them.

 There are ten habituated families of gorillas that are generally visited; each family has from seven to about thirty-five individuals.
 The treks range from short hikes to more strenuous treks, and is likely to be an incredible once-in-a-lifetime experience.
 Recognising that guests’ travelling across Africa may have restricted luggage allowances, the lodge can provide gloves, gaiters, waterproofs and backpacks if needed.
 See our information on Gorilla trekking safaris for more information on the gorilla treks.